 Imagine the same type of league, but with an added Superflex spot.
-Quarterbacks would become roughly 2X as valuable, and now at least nearly as valuable as running backs.
+Quarterbacks would become roughly 2X as valuable, and now become at least nearly as valuable as running backs.
 Or, imagine if instead of adding a Superflex spot, the league added another starting wide receiver spot.
-Wide receivers would become roughly 1.4X more valuable.
+Wide receivers would become roughly 1.4X more valuable, but would still be (~33%) less valuable than running backs on the whole.
 This is also one of the better types of leagues to chase upside.
 The quality of the available players on your waiver wire is going to be significantly better here (10 teams, 9 starters, 7 bench spots) than in an FFPC high-stakes league (12 teams, 10 starters, 10 bench spots).

 2) Why did we choose “rate of occurrence on ESPN Playoff teams” rather than “rate of occurrence on ESPN Championship-winning teams?”
-Forgive me for going deep into the weeds once again (and we’ll dig deeper into this at the end of the article), but fantasy playoff performance is mostly a function of variance while fantasy regular season performance is far more a function of skill.
+Forgive me for going deep into the weeds once again, but fantasy playoff performance is mostly a function of variance while fantasy regular season performance is far more a function of skill.

-Who is the best team in the NFL in any given season?
+Who is the “best” team in the NFL in any given season?
 Probably the team with the best record across the largest sample, and not necessarily the team that ultimately won the Super Bowl.
-Though the team with the best odds of winning the Super Bowl is probably the team with the best regular season record, that doesn’t frequently happen (think 2007 Giants/Patriots or 2017 Eagles/Patriots).
-Essentially, being the best team across 16 games is far more representative of skill than being the only undefeated team through three or four consecutive games.
-This is true in all games of skill and chance – the smaller the sample, the more variance (the more luck and less skill) at play.
+Though the team with the best odds of winning the Super Bowl is probably the team with the best regular season record, that doesn’t frequently happen.
+Essentially, being the best team across 17 games is far more representative of skill than being the only undefeated team through three or four consecutive games.
+This is true in all games of skill and chance — the smaller the sample, the more variance (the more luck and less skill) at play.

 The same thing is true with fantasy football.
 It’s easier to be the best team from Weeks 15-17 than it is to be the best team from Weeks 1-14.
 And the same thing is true with fantasy football players.
 Who is most likely to dominate from Weeks 15-17?
 Probably the players who dominated from Weeks 1-14, though that’s not always the case.

-NOTE: In the above chart, as outlined in the Methodology breakdown, “Win%” should be read as the percentage of teams making the fantasy playoffs with the particular player on the roster.
+NOTE: In the above chart, as outlined in the Methodology breakdown, “Win%” should be read as the percentage of teams making the fantasy playoffs with that particular player on the roster.